luqeei1/asset-optimizer/README.md

 - ⏰ A **stock market opening/closing time comparator**
 - 💼 A **portfolio optimizer** using the Sharpe ratio

-**NOTE** SharpeOpt also consists of a historical portfolio option so you can save and access portfolios you have made and tested.
+**NOTE**: SharpeOpt also consists of a historical portfolio option so you can save and access portfolios you have made and tested.
 Please be aware that this is a public portfolio database as of now and individual databases will be made once authentication is added and SharpeOpt is deployed.

 ---